 - The student must be covered by professional liability insurance (malpractice) by their home school while they are here at UAMS.
 Proof of coverage must be sent along with the visiting student application.

 - A visiting student must make his or her own arrangements for housing.
 The Dean’s Office will not be able to make these arrangements for you.

 - You will need a short white coat and a name tag.

 - Students applying to visit the University of Arkansas College of Medicine for a clinical rotation must provide proof of the following*:

-- Measles: For Rubeola (measles,) UAMS students must show one of the following as proof of immunity; 1) Documentation of 2 doses of measles (or MMR) vaccine after the first birthday (no less than 1 month apart) Measles injections administered before 1968 do not count 2) a rubeola titer demonstrating immunity, 3) a letter from a physician stating that the student has had the rubeola disease, 4) Date of birth prior to 1957.
+- Measles: For Rubeola (measles,) UAMS students must show one of the following as proof of immunity; 1) Documentation of two doses of measles (or MMR) vaccine after the first birthday (no less than one month apart) Measles injections administered before 1968 do not count 2) a rubeola titer demonstrating immunity, 3) a letter from a physician stating that the student has had the rubeola disease, 4) Date of birth prior to 1957.

 - Mumps: All students born in, or after, 1957 must have documentation of 1) a single dose of mumps or MMR vaccine (after 1968,) 2) a letter from a physician stating that the student has had the mumps, or 3) a mumps titer demonstrating immunity.